michael-emmi/c2s-ocaml/README.md

 	make

-and run a demo, which parses the sample program and prints it back out
+and run a demo, which parses  simple Boogie program and prints it back out

-	./bin/c2s src/test/cp/syntax-tutorial.cp --print -
+	./bin/c2s src/test/bpl/simple.bpl --print -

 then look at the usage options